Sinequanonh/jvstalker-backend/README.md

-# JvStalker
+# JvStalker Backend
 JvStalker, moteur de recherche pour les forums de jeuxvideo.com

 # Installing the Application
-cd app/ then 'npm install'
+cd to the root folder of the app, then 'npm install' to install dependencies.